Trailblazerr1/trailblazerr1.github.io/_posts/2017-04-30-falling-for-her.md

 "You can't be more boring." she rolled her eyes.

-"I know I am easily inflicted people around me."
+"I know I am easily inflicted by people around me."
 I chuckled.

 "Hey, we aren't together most of the time." she punched my arms.